NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 The NAM logo icon is a diagnostic tool, which, if hovered over, will show you which version of the NAM Controller you are currently running.
 This can be useful in diagnosing issues pertaining to the NAM Controller.
 It is not supposed to do anything when you click it.

-### Why is the game crashing after I place a puzzle piece?

-This is a bug in the game itself, typically triggered by attempting to place conventional puzzle pieces in the vicinity of TE lots.
-If, in the process of constructing a puzzle piece, the footprint of the puzzle piece overlaps that of the TE lot, even before the puzzle piece is placed, the game generally does not understand the configuration, and will immediately crash.
-This is an issue within the game's executable, and as a result, it was long deemed an unsolvable issue.

-_However_, **simmaster07** managed to decode enough of the framework that SimCity 4 uses to load DLL files from other sources, and was able to patch this issue with his _SC4Fix.dll_ file.
-SC4Fix is available at [Simtropolis](http://community.simtropolis.com/files/file/30883-sc4fix-third-party-patches-for-sc4/).

 ### Why isn't it possible to add true new networks, instead of using starter pieces?

 Adding new networks is, at this time, impossible.
 The base RHW network was only possible as it used an existing unused network stub left in the game.
 Although game files suggest that theoretically, there is space for three more true networks (for a total of 16), there is not enough of a stub for these final three slots for us to enable them.
 However, the starter piece paradigm allows us to very closely mimic the effects of adding true new networks.